Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

 - Single SODIMM-style RAM channel means you pay a small bandwidth tax

-In our testing on a Victus 15L unit purchased April 2026, Fortnite Performance Mode ran comfortably at 1080p.
-Apex Legends was playable on medium with anti-aliasing off.
-Cyberpunk 2077 needed FSR Performance and low textures just to stay smooth.
+The RX 6400 handles Fortnite Performance Mode comfortably at 1080p.
+Apex Legends is playable on medium with anti-aliasing off.
+Cyberpunk 2077 needs FSR Performance and low textures just to stay smooth.

 The 1TB hard drive is the weak link.
-Game load times dropped from 47 seconds to 11 seconds in Cyberpunk after we cloned Windows to a $35 Crucial P3 NVMe SSD.
+Cloning Windows to a $35 Crucial P3 NVMe SSD typically cuts heavy game load times from the 40-50 second range down to roughly 10-15 seconds.
 According to HP’s Victus 15L spec sheet, the chassis supports a single 2.5-inch SATA drive and one M.2 PCIe Gen 3 slot, leaving headroom for one SSD upgrade.

-For quieter operation under load, we swapped the rear case fan with a 120mm Noctua.
+For quieter operation under load, swapping the rear case fan with a 120mm Noctua helps.
 Our best 140mm case fans guide covers the larger sizes that fit in mid-towers.

 #2.
 ACEMAGICIAN Mini Gaming PC